 The same results can be used to interpret what the leading indicators would have said about financial vulnerabilities in the set of countries here considered at the time of eruption of the global financial crisis.
-Interestingly, despite the fact that these countries were not at the end seriously hit by the crisis, there is evidence of financial fragility at that time.
-The asset price gaps (by itself a noisy indicator) (Figure No. 5) show, for the five countries, signals of financial vulnerability for the period 2006-2008.
-However, when considered jointly with the credit gap indicator (Figure No. 6-5), only for Colombia would they point in the direction of financial imbalances.
-The same can be said when credit and capital flows (Figure No. 6-7) are pooled together.
+Interestingly, despite the fact that these countries were ultimately not seriously hit by the crisis, there is evidence of financial fragility at that time.
+The asset prices gaps (by itself a noisy indicator) (Graph 5)4 show, for the five countries, signals of financial vulnerability for the period 2006-2008.
+However, when considered jointly with the credit gap indicator (graphs 6-5), only for Colombia would they point in the direction of financial imbalances.
+The same can be said when credit and capital flows (graphs 6-7) are pooled together.